iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        Run the IDS validator generic tests for the db_entry with url .................
+        Run the IDS validator generic tests for the db_entry with url 'imas:hdf5?path=ids-validator-course/good'

     .. md-tab-item:: Solution

         .. code-block:: console

-            $ bla bla
-            bla bla
+            $ ids_validator validate 'imas:hdf5?path=ids-validator-course/good'

-Apart from the bundled tests you can use customly built tests by using the CLI arguments (-e, --extra-rule-dirs) to determine in which ruleset folders the tool should look for IDS validation rules.
+Apart from the bundled tests you can use customly built tests by using the CLI arguments to determine in which ruleset folders the tool should look for IDS validation rules.
-The structure of these rulesets folders is explained in :ref:`defining rules`.
+You can find custom rule folders with (-e, --extra-rule-dirs) and define rulesets with (-r, --ruleset) The structure of these rulesets folders is explained in :ref:`defining rules`.

 # run local custom test